cocopaw/qBittorrentDriveLetterChanger/README.md

 # qBittorrent Drive Letter Changer

 ## Overview
-The **qBittorrent Drive Letter Changer** is a Python script (also available as a standalone `.exe`) designed to update the drive letter for torrent save paths in qBittorrent.
-It allows users to change the drive letter for all torrents or filter by a specific tracker domain, making it useful for scenarios like migrating torrents to a new drive.
+The **qBittorrent Drive Letter Changer** (Version 1.0.1) is a Python script (also available as a standalone `.exe`) designed to update the drive letter for multiple torrents with differing save paths in qBittorrent.
+It addresses the limitation of the qBittorrent GUI’s "Set Location" function, which only supports updating multiple torrents with the same save path.

 ## Features
 - Updates drive letters for torrent save paths in qBittorrent via its WebUI API.
-- Option to process all torrents or filter by a specific tracker domain.
+- Option to filter torrent selection by a specific tracker domain.
 - Interactive preview of changes before processing.
-- Processes torrents one at a time or all at once.
+- Option to processes torrents one at a time or all at once.
 - Detailed logging to track actions and errors.
-- Validates user inputs for drive letters and WebUI credentials.
 - Ensures qBittorrent is properly configured before proceeding.

 ## Requirements